gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

         preamble = read_preamble(fileobj, force)
       File ".../pydicom/filereader.py", line 631, in read_preamble
-        raise InvalidDicomError("File is missing DICOM File Meta Information " pydicom.errors.InvalidDicomError: File is missing DICOM File Meta Information header or the 'DICM' prefix is missing from the header.
+        raise InvalidDicomError("File is missing DICOM File Meta Information " pydicom3.errors.InvalidDicomError: File is missing DICOM File Meta Information header or the 'DICM' prefix is missing from the header.
 Use force=True to force reading.

 This indicates that either: